Brian Tyree Henry: 2019–present

 In 2019, he appeared in Todd Phillips's psychological drama Joker, the science fiction horror film Don't Let Go and the horror film Child's Play, the latter being a remake of the 1988 film.
 The following year he appeared in The Outside Story and Superintelligence.
 During this time he also appeared in the Netflix animated series BoJack Horseman, the HBO anthology series Room 104, and portrayed Berry Gordy an episode of the Comedy Central sketch series Drunk History.
 He also has recurring roles as Armando in the Fox animated series HouseBroken (2021), and as Elijah in the Netflix animated series Big Mouth (2022–2023).

 In 2021, he starred as Bernie Hayes in Godzilla vs. Kong alongside Millie Bobby Brown and as Phastos in the Marvel Studios film Eternals directed by Chloe Zhao.
 In 2022, he starred in David Leitch's action comedy Bullet Train opposite Brad Pitt.
 In his final role of the year, Henry starred in Lila Neugebauer's A24 drama Causeway opposite Jennifer Lawrence as mechanic James Aucoin.
 Henry received critical acclaim for his performance, garnering Academy Award, Critics' Choice, Gotham Award, and Independent Spirit Award nominations.
 In a review for The Independent, Adam White wrote: "Henry lends each hushed gap in James's tale the feel of a sledgehammer."
 Mary Siroky for Consequence praised Henry's performance and said that he "is so grounded here that there are moments we feel like we are intruding into his life."

 Henry voiced a younger Megatron in the animated film Transformers One, making him the first Black actor to voice the character.
 In 2024, he became the new voice of Smokey Bear.

+In May 2026, Henry was cast in an undisclosed role in The Batman Part II, scheduled for release in 2027.